cam-leo/index.html/README.md

 ## Data File (Large)

-Due to size limitations on GitHub, the `openpowerlifting.csv` file is hosted externally.
+Due to size limitations on GitHub, the `openpowerlifting-20204-01-06-4c732975.csv` file is hosted externally.

 ### Download Instructions